ome/omero-documentation/omero/sysadmins/server-upgrade.rst

 If you changed the directory name where the |release| server code resides, make sure to update any system environment variables.
 Before restarting the server, make sure your :envvar:`PATH` system environment variable is pointing to the new location.
+Also make sure the :envvar:`OMERODIR` environment variable is set to the location of the server.

 JVM memory settings
 """""""""""""""""""